jfitisoff/insite/README.md

 => true
 ```

-### Templated URLs and Support for Object Arguments
+### Templated URLs and support for object arguments
 All URLs for page objects are defined using URL templates and the templates are implemented using the [addressable](https://github.com/sporkmonger/addressable) gem.
 Typically, a relative URL is defined for the page and this is used with the site's base URL to create a template for the page.
 The template is used to build the page URL for navigation and (mostly) used to determine if the page is being displayed.

 More info about URL templates can be found in the [RFC](https://www.rfc-editor.org/rfc/rfc6570.txt) if you're interested in a little light reading.